 In addition to directing some of his own plays, Hart served as a director on other productions like Anniversary Waltz, which starred Carlisle, and My Fair Lady, for which he won a 1957 Tony.
 Additionally, he produced and handled staging for 1960's Camelot.

-With his major successes and an air of social suave affair, Moss Hart was nonetheless laid low by a number of demons.
+With his major successes and an air of social savoir faire, Moss Hart was nonetheless laid low by a number of demons.
 Taking on a relentless workaholic schedule that wreaked havoc with his health, he struggled with what is believed to have been a bipolar disorder and depression, immersing himself in psychotherapy.
 He is also thought to have been emotionally conflicted over his sexuality.

 Moss Hart died of a heart attack on December 20, 1961, in Palm Springs, California.
 He had penned the popular 1959 memoir Act One, which was turned into a 1963 film starring George Hamilton.
 A biography by Steven Bach—Dazzler: The Life and Times of Moss Hart—was published in 2001.